Furnished Apartments • Flatiron, Manhattan

 Frequently Asked Questions

-Is Flatiron a good neighborhood for furnished apartment hunters?
+Is Flatiron actually a good fit for someone looking for a furnished apartment?

 Check a specific Flatiron address